- November 2, 2021

 Geospatial Video Analytic Detection Benefits

-Geo-registration is an important capability from which many benefits flow.
+Geo-enabled analytics are an important capability from which many benefits flow.

 Geo-registration can also be used as a powerful security policy tool by creating geospatial detection zones.